nagasudhirpulla/taming_python/blog/skills/ftp_python_latest_file.md

 * The following approach can be adopted to find the latest file in ftp server with ftplib python module if `nlst` and `mdtm` commands are supported by the ftp server
 * `nlst` command returns the list of all the filenames and folders in a remote folder and `mdtm` returns the modified time information for a specified remote file name
 * running `mdtm` command on a remote folder instead of a file will return an error in some servers like IIS based FTP server
 * One downside of using `nlst` is that the information whether the filename is file or folder is not known.
 This needs to be determined separately.
-IN
+Windows IIS FTP server throws error when `mdtm` command on a folder.
+So try-except block is used in the below example while using `mdtm` command

 ```python
 from ftplib import FTP